SensorInput/TempSense/README.md

 | 10; RX        | TX            | receiver to transmitter |
 | 20; ground    | gpio0         | has to be pulled low to get into flash mode |

 After the ESP is wired with the Raspberry Pi, everything is ready to flash the firmware.
-Now run in the terminal following command:
+Now run the terminal by using the following command:
 ```
 pi@raspberrypi ~ $ sudo python esptool.py --port /dev/ttyAMA0 write_flash 0x00000 nodemcu-master-7-modules-2018-03-27-13-49-36-float.bin
 ```

 If it has successfully passed, the result will be identical to the console above.
-The next step is to disconnect the cable VCC pin module and also disconnect the cable that connects the GPIO0 to GND, then reconnect the VCC cable to the module.
+The next step is to disconnect the cable VCC pin module and also disconnect the cable that connects the GPIO0 to the GND, then reconnect the VCC cable to the module.

 ### Programming on the ESP via NodeMCU